A UNIQUE ORGANISATION

-Swallowtail experts around the world are being contacted, encouraged and incentivised to initiate programmes and projects that build on the momentum that the Queen Alexandra’s Birdwing project will provide.
+Swallowtail experts around the world are being contacted, encouraged and incentivised to initiate programmes and projects that build on the momentum that the Trust has created.
 New research projects and publications will be devised, leading in time to the development of a cohesive and proactive swallowtail conservation community across the globe.

 Honorary advisors will be identified and recruited, covering such areas of expertise as butterfly ecology, CITES regulations, captive breeding, conservation, taxonomy and, importantly, fundraising and IT specialisms.

 SUPPORT FOR THE NEWLY ESTABLISHED TRUST

 The Trust has received encouragement and support from corporate partners as well as private individuals and, in time, we hope for support from philanthropic foundations and grant-providing bodies.
 A founding Patron, Chairman and Trustees have committed to building the Trust from these small beginnings.